andrea-aus-hh/renpho-es-cs20m/README.md

 ```

 Such messages can be divided in the following parts:
--  `AABB ED67 390A C5C0 352F 4167 FFFF FF02 30` is fixed
+-  `AABB ED67 390A C5C0 352F 4167 FFFF FF02 30` never changes
 - The next four characters (2 bytes) are the measured weight, in little-endian order
+- `4B` is fixed, and represents the letter `K` in ASCII, likely referring to Kilograms
-- The rest still appears to be body-related data, which I didn't bother decoding
+- The rest appears to be further measurements, which I didn't bother decoding
   - Consider that the scale also measures BMI and other values, so it might be that data

-I found the MAC Address of the scale by trying to isolate myself as much as possible from other BLE devices,
+The filtering of messages is based on the MAC Address of the scale, which I found
+by trying to isolate myself as much as possible from other BLE devices,
-and finding one that was sending messages only when stepping on the scale.
+and finding the one that was sending messages only when stepping on the scale.